onhello-automation/otto/python/README.md

 This might only work on Windows because we use `pywinauto` to control applications.
 It might work on Linux too.

+# Plans
+## Decision Making
+- Use LLM to decide what to do.
+Start with Ollama.
+Make a generic connector interface so that other options can be used too.

+## Actions
+### Teams
+- ✅ Support writing a message in a Teams chat.
+- Get the latest message in a Teams chat for context to LLM.

+### Code
+- Support editing code in VS Code.
+- Support editing code in ADO.

 # Setup
 See the steps below to setup this project.